google/WebFundamentals/src/content/en/updates/2019/01/rtcquictransport-api.md

 ## When? {: #when }

-The origin trial will start in the M73 version, and will be available up to and including the M75 version.
+The origin trial will start in the Chrome 73 version, and will be available up to and including the M75 version.
 After this the origin trial will end.
 Based upon feedback and interest we will make appropriate changes and either ship the API, continue with a new origin trial of this API, or